vassaneer/ITSC_Visualization/README.md

 -   _custom.scss_ : Override or add custom styling to your application.
 -   _client/pages/CustomPage.jsx_ : Create a custom page for your application.
 -   _server/CustomRouter.js_ : Override or add new API routes.
+-   _sensor/hardware.ino_ : Send new node of sensor to MQTT

 ## Further Reading